 A character can hold his breath for a number of rounds equal to his Constitution score but only if taking move or free actions.
 If taking standard or full-round actions (e.g. making an attack), the remainder of the duration for which he can hold his breath is reduced by one round per occurrence.

 Natural Healing, Stability & Survivability

-Characters, through natural healing, recover an additional number of hit points per day equal to their Constitution modifier (double if full bed rest).
-Additionally, the Constitution modifier is also added to the 10% chance of becoming stable.
-A negative modifier is considered a +0 for the purposes of these calculations and does not impose a penalty.
-Also, death only occurs when a character reaches a negative number equal to their Constitution score, but not less than -10, per the standard rules.
+Through natural healing, characters recover an additional number of hit points per day equal to their Constitution modifier (double if full bed rest).
+Additionally, the Constitution modifier is added to the 10% chance of becoming stable (a negative modifier is considered a +0 for the purposes of these calculations and does not impose a penalty).
+Death occurs when a character’s hit points reach a negative number equal to their Constitution score, but not less than –10 (per the standard rules).

 Heal Skill Variant

 A player can attempt to stop mortal wounds on a dying character by making a DC 25 Heal check (a full-round action).
 Success results in the character becoming disabled (0 hit points).

 In addition to the limitations stated under the fifth-level raise dead and seventh-level resurrection spells, the caster’s Constitution score is permanently lowered by one point per spell cast.
 The spells reincarnate, true resurrection, and wish, as well as magical items with like effects, are exempt from the above.

 Magic Item Identification

 The arcane material component for the identify spell is changed from a pearl to any gem of at least 100 gp value.
 In addition, the Magical Appraisal skill trick is available.